rezabojnordi/sshautomaticprojectstarter/README.md

-# sshautomaticprojectstarter
+## sshautomaticprojectstarter

-this utility gives you the following options:
+# this utility gives you the following options:

-1. sends the your zipped project to the server
+1.sends the your zipped project to the server

 2.unzips and runs your project